Muhammad-Ibraheem/team-member-management/README.md

 - run the server for the app in development

 ## Time Spent
--I spent approximately 15 hours working on this project.
+- I spent approximately 15 hours working on this project.